How to Store Wine in a Wine Refrigerator

 In a Dual-Zone Refrigerator

-Storing varied wines in a dual-wine refrigerator: Dual wine refrigerators can store two types of wine at two different temperatures.
+Dual-zone wine refrigerators can store two types of wine at two different temperatures.
 Set one compartment at a temperature between 50 and 65 degrees Fahrenheit for red wine and set the other between 45 and 50 degrees Fahrenheit for white wine.
 Store red wines for up to ten years and white wines for up to three years.

 Fluctuation in temperature in your wine cooler can cause premature aging in the wine.
 A sudden increase in the temperature of the refrigerator can force the wine through the cork, while a sudden decrease can force air into the bottle.

 Replace the cork tightly and put it back into your wine refrigerator.
 The wine refrigerator can preserve the wine up to five days.
 Opened bottles of red wine do not need to be refrigerated but should be consumed within two days.

 Ensure that the doors and drawers of the refrigerator are closed and airtight.
 If not, the temperature in the refrigerator will be higher than what is ideal for your wines.

 Always store corked wine bottles on their sides to keep the corks moist.
 The wine racks in wine refrigerators are designed to store wine bottles on their sides.
 If the bottles are left standing, the corks will dry out and let air in, spoiling the wine.

 Constant motion affects the aging process.
 If you have a fairly large collection of wine, create a system that will help you locate what you need easily without having to move the bottles.

 Keep your wine refrigerator in an area free from vibration.
 Vibration agitates the wine and will affect the quality of the wine.